roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 ## Solutions come second

 When the definition and scope of the problem is agreed upon between the people involved in the discussion, solutions may be proposed.
-Further discussion may be necessary to evaluate the drawbacks and benefits of each solution, after the best one solution will be adopted.
+Further discussion may be necessary to evaluate the drawbacks and benefits of each solution, leading to the best solution being adopted on principle.

 Adopted solutions will lead to the issue getting triaged in the [project management Kanban board](https://github.com/users/aurelienpierre/projects/1/views/1).